 Creation and Modern Science are seen by some to be in conflict.
 The Catechism on Creation presents the teaching of the Episcopal Church on Creation and the relationship between Science and Faith.
 Click Here for more information.

 The Worldwide Anglican Communion brings together those churches in various countries that find a common worship and theological vision as based on the historical Church of England.
-The Church of England finds its origins in the forms of Celtic Christianity that The Church of England severed its ties with the Bishop of Rome during the Reformation while retaining much of the forms of worship from historical Western Christianity.
+The Church of England finds its origins in The Church of England, which severed its ties with the Bishop of Rome during the Reformation while retaining much of the forms of worship from historical Western Christianity.
 For more information Click Here.

 The Episcopal Church is the mainline Anglican Church as found in the United States of America.
 The Episcopal Church was organized after the American Revolution to continue the Church of England without the oaths of loyalty to the British Monarch.
 The Episcopal Church bases its beliefs on the traditional creeds of the Church: The Apostles Creed and the Nicean Creed.
 To learn more about the Episcopal Church you can explore the church’s webpage HERE.

 The Diocese of Newark traces its roots to Trinity Church in Newark, established by a Royal Charter in 1729.
-IN 1746, Christ Church in Belleville, which now worships with St. Peter’s Church, was also established by Royal Charter.
 The Diocese of Newark has been on the forefront of social from Bishop Leland Stark who, in the 1960’s, supported the Peace movement and women’s ordination.
-Bishop George Rath hired two of the Philadelphai Eleven, the first eleven women to be ordained in the Episcopal Church.
+Bishop George Rath hired two of the Philadelphia Eleven, the first eleven women to be ordained in the Episcopal Church.
 Bishop Jack Spong has reformulated much of the traditional teaching of the church in biblical studies and ethics.
-Bishop Jack Croneberger advanced the rights of the LGBT community with the authorization of Rites of Blessing for Same Gender Couples.
+Bishop Jack Croneberger advanced the rights of the LGBTQ community with the authorization of Rites of Blessing for Same Gender Couples.
 Bishop Mark Beckwith is the current and 10th bishop of Newark.
 For more information Click Here.